cesarl88/CS673-Apkmirror_Scrapper/README.md

 It receives the csv file to analyze and starts downloading each APK.
 It uses the name from the CSV.
 All the APK will be downloaded on your current directory.

 There is a gap of 10 seconds between each download.

+<h1>GetCategoryAppsList.py Usage</h1>
+<b>python ./GetCategoryAppsList.py  "PRODUCTIVITY" 4</b>

+"PRODUCTIVITY" is the Category that you will look for in Google Play Store 4 is the number of times I will refresh the google play search list.
+   - 1 to get 60 apps
+   - 2 to get 120 apps
+   - 3 to get 180
+   - 4 to get 240
+   and so on

+This script will create a folder for the category and a folder per app.